If I had a Euro for the times I have heard my gut feeling in hiring process say these three things, I could probably retire.

-- It didn’t feel right
+- "It didn’t feel right."

-- He/she wouldn’t fit
+- "He/she wouldn’t fit"

-- There was something about…
+- "There was something about…"

-There are multiple reasons for adhering to these outdated and flawed systems
+There are multiple reasons for adhering to these outdated and flawed systems:

 - No one has any experience of doing anything differently.
 Interviewers complain about being cramped by more structured and standardized approaches which they feel are more formal and potentially intimidating to top candidates.
 They want candidates to like them.
 (See also: Text Recruiting guide on how to keep your candidates engaged.)

 - Many organisations want shared responsibility for hiring.
 It deflects accountability if something goes wrong.

 Yet there is overwhelming data to suggest that more consistent and formal approaches work better than casual and laissez- faire set-ups.
 Structured interviews are the best way to assess potential talent in a hiring process.
 The challenge is getting hiring managers to accept and then adopt the methodology.

-#1 Manage expectations
+1. Manage expectations

 One of the most off-putting situations for any candidate is not having clarity around the process and what exactly is going to happen.
 If possible this should be explained upfront before the interview with details on the hiring process.
 If candidates understand that the interview is set up to make sure that all candidates will be be treated fairly and equally and asked the same questions.
 If there is any pre-interview chat as part of the warming up process, keep it to neutral generalities.
 The weather and, journey to the venue are both banal and uncontentious and should be non-bias orientating discussions.

-#2 Select a diverse panel
+2. Select a diverse panel

-#3 Bench mark competences
+3. Bench mark competencies

 The role should have a properly prepared job description with a clear definition of the main competences against which each candidate will be assessed on a matrix with scaled results for hard and soft skills.
 Questions around which skills or personality traits are missing from the team should be asked rather than looking for people who will fit in and others will “like.”